luizbgomide/sovereign/rules.md

 - In a safe place
 - Comfortable

-The intention here is that Delvers *cannot* get Comfortable Sleep (and thus recover resources) while on an adventure.
+The intention here is that Characters *cannot* get Comfortable Sleep (and thus recover resources) while on an adventure.
 They must return to a settlement where they can sleep comfortably in peace.
 While the adventurers are away, the dungeon has time to respond and repopulate.

 Some (mega) dungeons are so large that they have (especially as a reward for exploration or befriending a faction) places to achieve Comfortable Sleep.